abhishekkatyare/abhishekkatyare/README.md

 I'm also a "jugaadu" kind of person.
 Jugaad is a Hindi word that means finding a low-cost and quick solution to a problem using whatever resources are available.
 It's a mindset of being resourceful, creative, and adaptable.
 So if you give me a challenge and a time limit to find a solution for it, and if I don't know anything about it, then I just need one machine and full access to the internet.
 I'll do research, learn, and develop the solution for that challenge within the given time frame.

 Apart from technology and entrepreneurship, I also have other interests and hobbies.
-I like to read books on various topics such as psychology, philosophy, history, geography, science fiction, spirituality etc. I like to listen to music of different genres such as indian classical, old hindi and marathi songs etc. I like to travel to new places and experience different cultures and cuisines.
-I like to trek and hike in nature and enjoy the scenic views.
-I like to go on solo bike ride.
-I like to take photos of street scenes and landscapes with my camera or phone.
+I like to read books on various topics such as psychology, philosophy, history, geography, science fiction, spirituality, etc. I like to listen to music of different genres such as Indian classical, old Hindi and Marathi songs, etc. I like to travel to new places and experience different cultures and cuisines.
+I like to trek and hike in nature and enjoy scenic views.
+I like to go on solo bike rides.
+I like to take photos of street scenes and landscapes with my Ricoh GRIII or iPhone.

 That's all about me for now.
 Thank you!😊